-Located just a rock’s skip away from Kobe Bay, Eigashima Shuzo (White Oak Whisku Distillery) in Akashi is the closest whisky distillery to the coast in Japan.
-The ocean-laden air is reflected in the whisky’s savory, saline driven purity.
-The town of Akashi, translated as ‘Sunrise City,’ dates back over 500 years.
-Here, less than 100 yards from the ocean, the owner’s family has been making traditional Japanese alcoholic beverages like sake for over three centuries.
+Located just a rock’s skip away from Kobe Bay, ocean-laden air is reflected in this whisky’s savory, saline driven purity.
+The town of Akashi, translated as the “Sun Rise City,” dates back over 500 years.
+Here, less than 100 yards from the ocean, the owner’s family has been making traditional Japanese alcoholic beverages, like sake, for over three centuries.

-Founded in 1888, Eigashima Shuzo holds Japan’s first whisky license, issued in 1919, and remains Japan’s smallest whiskey producer, comprised of a five person team.
+Founded in 1888, Eigashima Shuzo holds Japan’s first whisky license, issued in 1919, and remains Japan’s smallest whisky producer, comprised of a five-person team.
 Serious malt production at this distillery did not begin until 1984, when the current copper pot stills were put into action and a focus on premium whiskies began at their ‘White Oak’ facility.
-They following a program dedicated to crafting an insanely fine, super sip-able whisky, limiting production to ensure that quality is preeminent, making Eigashima’s Akashi one of the rarest whiskies available today.
+Following a program dedicated to crafting a refined, super-sippable whisky, production is limited to insure that quality is preeminent, making Eigashima’s Akashi one of the rarest whiskies available today.